 - 4.4 Remaining unfilled positions shall be posted at the Division Central Office and at the time reporting sites and major branches and a copy faxed to UTLA.
 To apply for such positions a person must be either qualified as provided above or possess other appropriate training and/or experience needed for the position, possess the requisite credential, and possess the instructional skills or qualifications as stated in the job posting.
 Positions shall be posted as soon as they are known to be available.
 The site Administrator shall select from among the applicants. - 4.5 The site administrator shall select from among the qualified applicants at the site to fill each position before looking to other sources, provided that the site administrator shall not be so restricted when selecting for grant programs, partnership programs, community based programs, government/industry sponsored and/or other special contracts which involve other special selection arrangements.
 This special program/contract exemption shall be applicable only to bona fide programs, and shall not be used as an artifice to avoid the general requirements of this section. - 4.6 During the initial staffing period prior to commencement of instruction, the site administrator shall equitably distribute the enrolled students among the teachers who are assigned to the same course and level at the same time and location. - 4.7 In the case of current personnel who are not to be renewed due to elimination or reduction of educational offerings, lack of work or lack of funds (an "over-teachered" condition) during the initial staffing period prior to commencement of instruction, the following procedures shall apply: - a.
-The site administrator shall first identify the affected course(s), including closely related courses in the same subject (e.g. English 1,2,3, 4); - b.
-The longevity of all non-tenured personnel teaching the course(s) and assigned to the time-reporting site shall be reviewed. - 1.
-Longevity is measured by the number of consecutive uninterrupted years of satisfactory service in the subject field in the Division.
+The site administrator shall first identify the affected course(s), including closely related courses in the same subject (e.g. English 1, 2, 3, 4); - b.
+The longevity of all non-tenured personnel teaching the course(s) and assigned to the time-reporting site shall be reviewed. - Longevity is measured by the number of consecutive uninterrupted years of satisfactory service in the subject field in the Division.
 Time spent on approved unpaid leaves of absence does not count as time served but does not constitute an interruption of the "consecutive" service requirement.
+Time spent as a continuing employee in DACE that does not meet the requirements for an additional year of longevity shall not result in the loss of the cumulative longevity requirement so long as such time does not exceed two school years.